robclark56/bitcoinPay-PHP/README.md

 * [testnet (USD 0.10)](https://raspibolt.epizy.com/LP/StoreCheckout.php?testnet=1&order_id=100)

 ## How to Use ##
-Copy the contents of the head tag from `lightningPay.php` into the head section of the HTML file you want to show LightningTip in.
-The div below the head tag is LightningTip itself.
+Copy the contents of the head tag from `lightningPay.php` into the head section of the HTML file you want to show LightningPay in.
+The div below the head tag is LightningPay itself.
 Paste it into any place in the already edited HTML file on your server.

 There is a light theme available for LightningPay.
 If you want to use it, uncomment this line in your lightningPay.php file: